It is impossible to write about Raleigh, North Carolina without mentioning the Crepe Myrtles.

 Gardiner, NC, Suburb of Raleigh

 I stayed at a Best Western in Garner, NC.
 The hotel was fine: pool, “lobby breakfast”, quiet, comfortable rooms, and plenty of parking.
-Garner, NC, the city, is essentially a highway encrusted with strip malls and big box stores, surrounded by a web of winding, hilly forrest roads.
+Garner, NC, the city, is essentially a highway encrusted with strip malls and big-box stores, surrounded by a web of winding, hilly forest roads.
 That is my perception of it.
 I visited the local Walmart to check out the locals.
-While the Walmart did not have the bins of fireworks that I was hoping for, they did have isles of snack cakes, beer (which let to this), and the hair brush & computer mouse I needed.
+While the Walmart did not have the bins of fireworks that I was hoping for, they did have isles of snack cakes, and beer (which led to this), and the hairbrush & computer mouse I needed.